Free Guide to UK Pension Transfers: QROPS, QNUPS and SIPPs

 - your visits to the UK are less than 183 days in a tax year and average less than 91 days a tax year over a maximum of four consecutive years

-Your Tax Office will give you form P85 ‘Leaving the United Kingdom’ to get any tax refund you’re owed and work out if you’ll become non-resident.
-If you still need to complete a tax return after you leave they’ll let you know.
+You will need to download form P85 from HMRC, ‘Leaving the United Kingdom’ to get any tax refund you’re owed and work out if you’ll become UK non-resident.
+If you still need to complete a tax return after you leave, HMRC will let you know.

 BRITS ABROAD: THE TOP COUNTRIES

 New Zealand 215,000

 What are the choices for Brits moving abroad?

 (1) Leave it where it is and continue to pay UK taxes for services you don’t use’ or

 (2) Transfer it to a UK SIPP to increase investment choice; or